From Unit: Creating a Classroom Economy

 Books About Saving Money

-I choose to read a few of these books before and after teaching Part 1 of Lesson 3.
+I read a few of these books before and after teaching Part 1 of Lesson 3.

 Alexander tries to save a dollar that he has received from his grandparents to buy a walkie-talkie, but his poor spending decisions result in his not saving anything.